» Home

 [Bluesky logo] Meta on Bluesky social network

-Meta available for ARM, mobile, mainframe, 32-bit and other alternative or older systems.
+Meta available for ARM, mobile, embedded, mainframe, 32-bit and other alternative or older systems.

 We have entered a world in which we need to do more with less.
 If you, like us, have frowned at the difficulty and inefficiency of creating software, and wondered if there is a better way, Meta is for you.
 It is a descendant of the acclaimed REBOL and Logo computer languages.
 Logo was designed in academia to teach programming in a simple yet powerful way.
 It is widely used in education and influenced many newer systems and languages.
 REBOL extended this concept to professional programming.
 It was invented by Carl Sassenrath, the chief software designer of the famous Amiga computer, the first consumer multimedia system.
 Meta takes the next step by combining this design with the virtues of the C programming language, which has been the standard for software interoperability and performance for half a century.